Levonte Johnson: Club career

 In 2015, he began playing with Master's FA in League1 Ontario, continuing with them in 2016 and 2017.

 In 2019, he played for the Treasure Coast Tritons in USL League Two.
 At the end of May 2019, he was named to the Southern Conference Team of the Week.
 In 2021, Johnson played for Portland Timbers U23.
 With Portland, he won the Western Conference title.
 In 2022, he played for Chicago FC United.

 At the 2023 MLS SuperDraft, Johnson was selected in the first round (29th overall) by the Vancouver Whitecaps FC.
 After attending pre-season with the MLS club, he signed a professional contract with their second team, Whitecaps FC 2 in MLS Next Pro on February 28, 2023.
 He scored his first goal on April 9, 2023 in a victory over North Texas SC.
 On April 23, he scored a brace in a victory over Minnesota United FC 2.

 In March 2023, he joined the Vancouver Whitecaps first team on a short-term loan, ahead of a CONCACAF Champions League match, but was an unused substitute.
 In May 2023, he joined the first team on another short-term loan ahead of a Canadian Championship match, where he made his debut and scored in a victory against York United FC on May 11.
 He signed a third short-term loan at the end of May, making his MLS debut on May 27 against St. Louis City SC.
 He signed his fourth short term loan on June 6 (league rules allow up to four such loans per player per season).
 On June 30, he signed a full MLS contract with the first team for the remainder of the season, with club options for 2024 and 2025.
 On May 7, 2024, he scored a brace in a 2-1 victory over Cavalry FC in the 2024 Canadian Championship.
 At the end of the 2024 season, Johnson would have his club option declined by Vancouver, ending his time with the club.

 In January 2025, Johnson signed with the Colorado Springs Switchbacks FC of the USL Championship.

+In July 2026, Johnson was loaned to Forge FC of the Canadian Premier League.